hapax/hapax.github.io/assets/benford.md

 [unbiased estimator](https://en.wikipedia.org/wiki/Bias_of_an_estimator)
 of the mean.
-Moreover, the error of the estimate will decrease as $1/k$ for $k$ samples (assuming human estimates are random samples from the uniform part of the distribution), so more is better.
+Moreover, the error of the estimate will decrease as $1/k$ for $k$ samples (assuming human estimates sample from the distribution), so more is better.
 To see how much better I could do on the Chile population estimate, I solicited guesses from four friends, and obtain $20, 20, 30$ and $35$ million.